BashGui/easybashgui/docs/install.md

 ## Requirements

-* Dialog backend that will act as frontend gui:
+* Dialog backend that will act as frontend GUI:
   * Console:
     * `cdialog` / `dialog` 1.2-20120230+ https://invisible-island.net/dialog (required)
     * `whiptail` 0.52+ https://pagure.io/newt used as falback, not selectable!